2022

 Hywel Dda University Health Board

-Concerns summary Crisis team actions were poorly monitored and falsely marked as complete, and significant procedures were communicated inappropriately.
+Concerns summary (AI summary) Crisis team actions were poorly monitored and falsely marked as complete, and significant procedures were communicated inappropriately.
 A lack of clear re-entry routes for vulnerable discharged patients revealed poor inter-service information sharing.

 Daniel Clements